Trump fires intelligence community watchdog who told Congress about whistleblower complaint that led to impeachment - KRDO

 The allegation sparked a House impeachment inquiry that detailed the quid pro quo effort and led to Trump’s impeachment in December on two articles.
 The Senate acquitted Trump on both charges in February.

+One of the former attorneys for the anonymous whistleblower, Andrew Bakaj, told CNN the firing of ICIG Michael Atkinson was not unexpected yet still “disheartening” and “pretty clearly retaliation” for his role in transmitting the initial complaint to Congress.

+“I think Atkinson was quite honorable and acted with integrity.
+The way he handled himself underscored his independence and neutrality.
+Not all IG’s have historically done that,” said Bakaj, who no longer represents the whistleblower after they hired new legal counsel earlier this year.
+“In this case you have an individual who got an allegation, did an investigation and came to an independent conclusion.
+This is truly a loss to the IG community and also a shot across the bow for any future whistleblowers from coming forward.”

-Atkinson said he had shared the complaint with Congress because he found it rose to the level of an “urgent concern,” clashing with his boss, then-acting Director of National Intelligence Joseph Maguire, over the determination.
+Bakaj said Atkinson “had the courage to do what was right” when he shared the whistleblower complaint with Congress despite clashing with his then-boss, then-acting Director of National Intelligence Joseph Maguire, over whether it rose to the level of “urgent concern.”

 After the whistleblower complaint was shared with Congress, Atkinson testified before the intelligence committees, explaining how he had attempted to corroborate the complaint in order to determine it was credible and should be shared with Congress.
 Maguire initially pushed back on that recommendation, but the White House ultimately relented and released the complaint.